Hematologic (blood) cancers / bone marrow conditioning and CD66 program

-Telix’s rare disease portfolio targets cluster of differentiation 66 (CD66), a receptor expressed on specific types of immune/blood cells and a potential target for novel conditioning radiopharmaceuticals.
+Telix’s bone marrow conditioning portfolio targets cluster of differentiation 66 (CD66), a well-validated receptor expressed on specific types of immune or blood cells and a potential target for conditioning radiopharmaceuticals.

 11 months